yosko99/notes-nodeJS/README.md

-### Note app created with node and yargs npm package
+### Note app

-Practising with nodeJS and npm package yargs.
+Created with nodeJS and npm package yargs.

 <pre>